Skip to content

 Home / Clinical Science Webinar Series

 The SBSM is happy to announce our new Clinical Science Webinar Series!
 In this webinar series, we will discuss cutting-edge research and its application to clinical care.
+The SBSM Clinical Science Webinar Series will continue to be held quarterly and will focus on the practical application of cutting-edge research to clinical settings.
+If you are interested in having your work featured at one of these sessions, please contact Christopher Celano (ccelano@mgh.harvard.edu).

-Future Webinars:
+Future Webinar:

 If you are interested in learning about this topic beforehand, please consider taking a look at the following: